espressif/esp-dev-kits/docs/en/esp32-p4-function-ev-board/user_guide.rst

      - Ethernet PHY chip connected to the ESP32-P4 EMAC RMII interface and RJ45 Ethernet Port.
    * - Buck Converter
      - A buck DC-DC converter for the 3.3 V power supply.
-   * - USB-to-UART Bridge Chip
-     - CP2102N is a single USB-to-UART bridge chip connected to the ESP32-P4 UART0 interface, CHIP_PU, and GPIO35 (strapping pin).
-It provides transfer rates up to 3 Mbps for firmware downloading and debugging, supporting the automatic download functionality.
    * - 5 V Power-on LED
      - This LED lights up when the board is powered through any USB Type-C port.
    * - RJ45 Ethernet Port
      - An Ethernet Port supporting 10/100 Mbps adaptive.
-   * - USB-to-UART Port
+   * - USB Full-speed Port
-     - The USB Type-C port can be used to power the board, flash firmware to the chip, and communicate with the ESP32-P4 chip via the USB-to-UART Bridge Chip.
+     - USB Type-C port that supports USB 2.0 Full-speed data rate.
+It can be used as the power supply interface for the development board and as a communication interface.
-   * - USB Power-in Port
+   * - USB Serial/JTAG Port
-     - The USB Type-C port used to power the board.
+     - USB Type-C port that supports USB 2.0 Full-speed data rate.
+It can be used to flash firmware to the ESP32-P4 chip, communicate with the chip via the USB protocol, and perform JTAG debugging.
    * - USB 2.0 Type-C Port
      - The USB 2.0 Type-C Port is connected to the USB 2.0 OTG High-Speed interface of ESP32-P4, compliant with the USB 2.0 specification.
 When communicating with other devices via this port, ESP32-P4 acts as a USB device connecting to a USB host.
 Please note that USB 2.0 Type-C Port and USB 2.0 Type-A Port cannot be used simultaneously.
 USB 2.0 Type-C Port can also be used for powering the board.
    * - USB 2.0 Type-A Port